google/mangle/README.md

 is an extension of Datalog, with various extensions like aggregation, function calls and optional type-checking.

-Deductive database is useful for bringing data from multiple data sources together since it enables us to represent and query that data in a uniform way.
+Deductive database programming is useful for bringing data from multiple data sources together since it enables us to represent and query that data in a uniform way.
 It can also be used to model domain knowledge, similar to machine-readable ontology but without being restricted to binary predicates.

 Datalog is an expressive declarative language similar to relational calculus (think SQL and relational views).
 Unlike relational calculus, it also supports